hernantz/blog/content/one-configpy-to-config-all.md

 If env var `DEBUG=False` this code will print `True` because `os.environ.get("DEBUG", False)` will return an string `‘False’` instead of a boolean `False`.
 And a non-empty string has a `True` boolean value.
-We can’t (dis|en)able debug with env var `DEBUG=yes|no`, `DEBUG=1|0`, `DEBUG=True|False`.
+We can't (dis|en)able debug with env var `DEBUG=yes|no`, `DEBUG=1|0`, `DEBUG=True|False`.
 We need to start casting/parsing everywhere.

 If we want to use this configuration during development we need to define this env var all the time.
-We can’t define this setting in a configuration file that will be used if `DEBUG` envvar is not defined.
+We can't define this setting in a configuration file that will be used if `DEBUG` envvar is not defined.

 Well designed applications allow different ways to be configured.
 A proper